wtworden/TNorm/README.md

 	Vertex 1: represented by (1/2)* S_1,2 at (1), mapped from surface with index 0]
 	sage:

-In a future release, we plan to remove the dependence on Sage.

 Support for hyperbolic 3-manifolds that are not multi-component links in rational homology 3-spheres has been added very recently, and has not been thoroughly tested yet.
 If you get any results that don't make sense, please email me at william.worden@rice.edu.

 TO DO:

-* add feature: determine fiberedness of a hyp 3-mfld
+* add feature: determine fiberedness of a hyp 3-mfld (this is a long-term goal)
-* remove Sage dependence.
+* remove Sage dependence (this has become low-priority, since installing in Sage is now easy).
 * better documentation throughout.
-* some optimization for speed is probably still possible.

-More detailed install instructions for MacOS:
+The HARD(ish) way (not recommended, but left here to remind us how difficult things were in the old days!):

 1. Install latest Sage: